 Online is the way to go for businesses with digital advertising spending worldwide estimated to reach $526.17 billion by 2024 (eMarketer, 2020).
-That is why a marketing degree is also very useful if you want to go into digital marketing, ecommerce, and market research and analytics.
+That is why an online or internet marketing degree is also very useful if you want to go into digital marketing, ecommerce, and market research and analytics.

 Moreover, your marketing degree can help prepare you for other specializations in digital marketing such as pay-per-click advertising (PPC), search engine marketing (SEM), search engine optimization (SEO), content marketing, data analytics, and social media management.
 It can also be a stepping stone to other related careers.
 For example, you can work as a media planner, public relations officer, sales representative, and fundraiser.